grilling guides icon.Grilling Guides

 If you’re putting it into storage, use a good quality weatherproof cover but only after the grill is totally cold.

-We’ve tapped into our collective grilling experience and wisdom here to share with you everything from soup to nuts, and coals to steaks when it comes to how to grill with charcoal.
+I’ve tapped into my decades of grilling experience and wisdom here to share with you everything from soup to nuts, and coals to steaks when it comes to how to grill with charcoal.
 This is basically your charcoal grilling 101 reference manual right here!

 At the end of the day, no one size fits all.

-You will need to digest all this information and then figure out how it will best work for you, and what your own preferences are.
+You will need to absorb this information and adapt it to fit your own preferences and equipment.

-We hope our guide on how to use a charcoal grill has been helpful, and we wish you many happy cooks!
+I hope my guide on how to use a charcoal grill has been helpful, and I wish you many successful grilling sessions in your future!

 Thanks for stopping by!